 As you develop a mutually respectful relationship with students in which you have learned about their current perspective, reflect on how your interactions can empower students.
 School offers one of the most transformative experiences of a student’s life, and we have limited time to have an optimal impact.
 As we exercise empathy and learn to view the world through the lenses of our students, we can identify unmet needs and offer guidance toward a successful future.
 This may mean capitalizing on teachable moments and supplementing the prescribed curriculum at times.
 It may also mean trying new approaches to instruction that incorporates increased interaction to build social skills in students and increase the likelihood they will come to know and appreciate one another from multiple angles.

 The more deeply we get to know our students, the more we can identify their strengths and areas for growth.
 As these come to light, we can ask students questions that build integrity, such as “What kind of person do you want to be in the future?” and “What will it take for you to become this person?”
-Student responses to these questions may surprise us and offer avenues for instruction which help them develop as whole people, rather than merely information receptacles.
+Student responses to these questions may surprise us and offer avenues for instruction that help them develop as whole people, rather than merely information receptacles.
 Exercising empathy, we can develop a coaching relationship where we support students in deciding how they want to respond to their current situation and the steps they will take to make their goals and aspirations into a reality.

 Show, Don’t Tell